eBay/wextracto/docs/tutorial.rst

     xyz = xpath(...) | text

-We can pass these composed functions directly into the constructor for `wex.extractor.Attributes` and get something that looks like:
+We can pass these composed functions directly into the constructor for `wex.extractor.Named` and get something that looks like:

 .. literalinclude:: samples/tutorial/step7/tutorial.py